Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why does my dog stare at me when I’m petting them?

-A pup that stares straight into your eyes as you pet them expresses affection and adoration.
-Studies show that just like petting, mutual staring between a dog and their owner triggers a surge in oxytocin.
+A pup that stares straight into your eyes as you pet them is thought to be expressing affection and adoration.
+It is widely believed that just like petting, mutual staring between a dog and their owner triggers a surge in oxytocin.
 The neurochemical is also released when a mother and her newborn baby stare into each other’s eyes.

 Jack russell dog ready for a walk with owner or hungry ,begging on lap